2017 Hyundai Elantra or Sonata: Which Is More Reliable?

 Conclusion

 Choosing between the 2017 Hyundai Elantra and the 2017 Hyundai Sonata ultimately depends on your priorities.
 If fuel efficiency and lower maintenance costs are top of mind, the Elantra is a reliable, cost-effective choice.
-On the other hand, if you value comfort, space, and advanced features, the Sonata is hard to beat.
+On the other hand, if you value comfort, space, and advanced features, the Sonata is a compelling choice for drivers who value comfort.

 Both cars offer solid long-term value, but doing your homework before purchasing a used model ensures you’ll drive away with peace of mind.